dvolk/catwalk/doc/howitworks.md

 **mask-filepath**: the path to a text file containing zero-indexed positions in the reference genome to be ignored by the server.
 See also 'mask file' below.

 ## What is a 'reference file'
-This the genome to which the consensus sequences are mapped.
-Typically, it is closed genome from Genbank.
-It must contain only A,C,G,T characters in unmasked positions; case is ignored.
+This a fasta file containing the genome to which the consensus sequences are mapped.
+Typically, it is a closed genome comprising a single bacterial chromosome from Genbank.
+It must contain only A,C,G,T characters in unmasked positions; case of characters supplied is ignored.

-You may wish to work with a 'pseudogenome' in which contigs are concatenated.
-Often, synthetic gaps of N characters are added where the contigs are concatenated.
-Such pseudogenomes can be used as reference, but the N characters must be masked.

 [Example 1 : SARS-CoV-2](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512.2?report=fasta)
 [Example 2: H37Rv (TB) v3 genome](reference/TB-ref.fasta)

+Alternatively, you may wish to work with a 'pseudogenome' in which contigs from a bacterial genome assembly are concatenated, or with concatenations of a single chromosome and extrachromosomal (e.g. plasmid) elements.
+Often, synthetic gaps of N characters are added where the contigs are joined into a single 'pseudogenome'.
+Fasta files containing such pseudogenomes can be used as a reference file, but the N characters at the join points must be masked.
+For examples of how such masking is achieved, please see the 'mask file' section below.

 ## What is a 'mask file'
-Commonly, there are regions of the genome where mapping is known to be problematic.
+Commonly, there are regions of the genome where mapping is known to be problematic, such as regions with homopolymeric or other types of repeat.
 Such regions are typically ignored during single nucleotide variation calculation.
-A mask file can be supplied to the server and specifies which regions should be ignored, if any.
-A mask file is always required, but if no masking is desired, the file can be empty..
+A mask file can be supplied to the server; this file specifies which regions should be ignored, if any.
+A mask file is always required, but if no masking is desired, the file can be empty.
 Differences in regions which are specified in the mask are ignored in single nucleotide computations.

 The mask file itself is very simple in format.
 It is always required, but can be
 * [an empty file](../reference/nil.txt).
 Such files can be created very easily using ```touch``` which creates and empty file.
 Example: ```touch my_new_exclusion_file.txt```